ramhiser/blog-ramhiser/content/post/2018-04-16-building-scikit-learn-pipeline-with-pandas-dataframe.md

 # Column Selector

-If you've ever loaded a massive Excel spreadsheet into pandas, you know how difficult it can be to traverse someone else's disorganized quant vomit.
-You end up seeing columns with names like `earnings_forecast_js`.
-How the hell were you supposed to know `_js` was shorthand for John Smith's earnings forecast?

 Generally speaking, large Excel spreadsheets, CSV files, and other tabular data sets contain a large number of columns.
 Often, only some of those columns are useful.
-That's why we need a column selector.
-A column selector enables us to:
+That's why we need a column selector so that we can:

 * Ignore unimportant features from someone else's spreadsheet
 * Use columns chosen by a feature-selection method